bdevidal/kickstarter-analysis/README.md

 ## Results

-Based on available data, we would suggest a low to low moderate campaign goal (<$5k), with a launch date from April to August (optimally May), with a secondary option of February.
+Within the limits of the available data, we would suggest a low to low moderate campaign goal (<$5k), with a launch date from April to August (optimally May), with a secondary option of February.